 With SpaceX’s Falcon 9 and Falcon Heavy launches all over the news, there is a term called “launch window” regularly associated with it.
-In our today’s post we will learn in depth what does this term actually mean and its importance.
+In our today’s post, we will learn in-depth what does this term actually means and its importance.

-First let’s discuss a simple analogy: if you were watching the 400 metres race from the centre of the track and wanted to intercept one of the runners taking part.
+First let’s discuss a simple analogy: if you were watching the 400 meters race from the center of the track and wanted to intercept one of the runners taking part.
 One way would be to simply chase the runner you wish to stop by running along the track.
-If you were fast enough, you might eventually catch up but only after expending a lot of energy and travelling a long way.
+If you were fast enough, you might eventually catch up but only after expending a lot of energy and traveling a long way.

-Launch window becomes more important for long duration missions such as Mars missions, which has a launch window of few weeks every 26 months, because of repetitive alignment of the planets.
+Launch window becomes more important for long-duration missions such as Mars missions, which has a launch window of a few weeks every 26 months, because of repetitive alignment of the planets.
 As all planets move in long, curved paths around the Sun that take the shape of circular and elliptical orbits.
 Therefore, straight-line paths do not exist.

 For the case of Earth observation satellites, which are often launched into sun-synchronous orbits, the launch window occurs at the time of day when the launch site location is aligned with the plane of the required orbit.
 To launch at another time would require an orbital plane change maneuver which would require a large amount of propellant.

 In more complex cases, including the use of gravitational slingshots, launch windows are irregular.
 Sometimes rare opportunities arise, such as when Voyager 2 took advantage of a 175-year planetary alignment (launch window) to visit Jupiter, Saturn, Uranus, and Neptune.
 When such an opportunity is missed, another target may be selected.
 For example, the ESA’s Rosetta mission was originally intended for comet 46P/Wirtanen, but a launcher problem delayed it and a new target had to be selected (comet 67P/Churyumov-Gerasimenko).